aiidateam/aiida-core/docs/source/howto/exploring.rst

 The :meth:`~aiida.orm.nodes.node.Node.get_incoming` and :meth:`~aiida.orm.nodes.node.Node.get_outgoing` methods accept various arguments that allow one to filter what neighboring nodes should be matched:

  * ``node_class``: accepts a subclass of :class:`~aiida.orm.nodes.node.Node`, only neighboring nodes with a class that matches this will be returned
- * ``link_type``: accepts a vale of :class:`~aiida.common.links.LinkType`, only neighboring nodes that are linked with this link type will be returned
+ * ``link_type``: accepts a value of :class:`~aiida.common.links.LinkType`, only neighboring nodes that are linked with this link type will be returned
- * ``link_label_filter``: accepts a string regex (with optional wildcards), only neighboring nodes that are linked with a link label that matches the regex will be returned
+ * ``link_label_filter``: accepts a string  expression (with optional wildcards using the syntax of SQL ``LIKE`` patterns, see below), only neighboring nodes that are linked with a link label that matches the pattern will be returned

 As an example: